sroscoe2/CS222-Lab-05a/README.md

 **Solution**: parameterize the `Section` class so that it can only hold one type of object and that type of object must be a subtype of `Student`.

-### 4. Testing, Submitting & Grading

-* Test your programs using the provided JUnit test suite(s).
-Fix any errors and completely debug your programs.
-* Compress your Lab project to a zip file and name it `CS222-Lab05smc1` where `smc1` is YOUR SMC username.
-* Submit the zip file to Canvas.